dentarg/auth0-blog/_posts/2016-09-20-securing-spring-boot-with-jwts.markdown

 ### Creating a JWT Service on Spring Boot

 Our JWT service will deal with the creation and verification of our tokens.
 In this example, we will create a token based on a username and an expiration time, and then sign it with a secret (using an HMAC).
 We will use `io.jsonwebtoken.Jwts` here for creating and verifying our tokens; they also provide a bunch of algorithms we can use to sign our secret.

+For this, let's create a new class called `TokenAuthenticationService`, under the `com.example.security`, with the following code:

 ```java
 package com.example.security;